Larry Doby: Death

+Honors and legacy

 Long before Doby was inducted into the Baseball Hall of Fame came induction in the Indians Hall of Fame in August 1966.
 Later, in May 1973, he was inducted into the South Carolina Hall of Fame and in 2010, the New Jersey Hall of Fame.
 On August 10, 2007, the Indians paid tribute to Doby on Larry Doby Day by collectively using his number (14) on their uniforms.
 The franchise again honored him when in 2012, Eagle Avenue, next to the Indians' Progressive Field, was renamed "Larry Doby Way" in an on-field postgame ceremony.
-Among those present at the ceremony were Jim "Mudcat" Grant, Indians president Mark Shapiro, Cleveland mayor Frank Jackson, and various members of Doby's family.
+Among those present at the ceremony were former star pitcher Jim "Mudcat" Grant, Indians president Mark Shapiro, Cleveland mayor Frank Jackson, and various members of Doby's family.
 The Indians unveiled a life-sized bronze statue of Doby outside Progressive Field on July 25, 2015.

+The South Carolina chapter of the Society for American Baseball Research, located in Aiken, South Carolina, is named after Doby, a native South Carolinian.

+In 1997, Princeton University awarded Doby an honorary Doctorate of Humanities.

 The city of Paterson, New Jersey, renamed the Eastside Park baseball field "Larry Doby Field" on June 1, 2002.
 The Yogi Berra Museum and Learning Center has a section named the Larry Doby Wing.
 Of Berra, Doby said, "Yogi was one of the first opposing players to talk to me.
 As a catcher, Yogi talked to everybody.
 I finally had to tell the umpire: 'Please tell him to shut up.
 He asked me how my family was back in the first inning.'"

 In 2011, the U.S. Postal Service announced that Doby would be one of the four baseball players (along with Ted Williams, Joe DiMaggio, and Willie Stargell) to appear on a postage stamp in 2012, as part of its "Major League Baseball All-Stars" series.
 The stamp was released July 21, 2012.

 In 2013, the Bob Feller Act of Valor Award honored Doby as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.

 In 2022, the Garden State Parkway's Brookdale North Service Area in Bloomfield, New Jersey was renamed the Larry Doby Service Area.

+On December 23, 2023, on what would have been his 100th birthday, Doby was posthumously awarded a Congressional Gold Medal.